2023 visit by Xi Jinping to Russia: Background

 A few weeks before Xi's visit, China issued a paper outlining its positions regarding de-escalation and political settlement of the Russo-Ukrainian war.
 The visit came just days after China won a major diplomatic victory, bringing Iran and Saudi Arabia closer together and restoring their diplomatic relations.

 Hours after it was announced that Xi Jinping would visit Russia, the International Criminal Court issued a warrant to arrest Vladimir Putin.

 Prior to the visit, Xi Jinping and Vladimir Putin published separate articles; Xi said China's proposal to end the Russo-Ukrainian War reflected world opinion.
 Putin said he had high hopes for the visit of his "good old friend."
-Wang Wenbin, the spokesman for the Ministry of Foreign Affairs of the People's Republic of China, described Xi Jinping's visit to Russia as a "friendship tour", "cooperation tour" and "peace tour" at a regular press conference.
+Wang Wenbin, the spokesman for the Ministry of Foreign Affairs, described Xi Jinping's visit to Russia as a "friendship tour", "cooperation tour" and "peace tour" at a regular press conference.
 He will also exchange views on international and regional issues of concern to both countries and promote strategic collaboration and cooperation.